Miguelmorales13/e-commerce-admin/README.md

 ## Modules

 * Users 🚶‍♂️
-    * you can administrate acces to managamaneto your e-commerse
+    * you can administrate your e-commerse
 * Clients 👤
     * You can add a clients
 * Categories products 🎇